Q: Do you do it at your own house?

 Q: How much is this all worth?

 A: I estimate that it costs around three to five thousand dollars for everything.
-This is an expensive hobby.

 Q: How much is your power bill?